Jane Swift: Tenure as governor

-Swift became governor of Massachusetts in April 2001 when Governor Paul Cellucci was appointed United States Ambassador to Canada by President George W. Bush.
+Swift became acting governor of Massachusetts in April 2001 when Governor Paul Cellucci was appointed United States Ambassador to Canada by President George W. Bush.
+In Massachusetts, a vacancy in the governor's office is filled by the lieutenant governor, who serves as acting governor without formally taking on the office.
 She was pregnant with twins at the time, and became the first sitting governor in U.S. history to give birth when her twin daughters, Lauren and Sarah Hunt, were born one month into her term of office.
 She made national headlines when she continued to exercise executive authority during her maternity leave, including chairing a meeting of the Massachusetts Governor's Council by teleconference while on bed rest for preterm labor.
 Members of the Democratic-controlled Governor's Council objected, contesting her authority to convene official meetings while on leave.

 Swift won widespread praise for her response to the September 11 attacks in 2001 and for her management of the fiscal crisis that followed in Massachusetts.
 On the day of the attacks, Swift insisted that polls remain open for a special congressional primary election scheduled for that day, and later led a comprehensive, statewide response to prevent further acts of terrorism.
 In addition, Swift led 45 governors in urging Congress to create the Department of Homeland Security.
 The Boston Herald summarized her response to the crisis, stating, "Acting Gov. Jane Swift has had her finest hour during this crisis...she has been steady, stable, calming, decisive."
 After it was learned that some hijackers boarded planes at Logan International Airport in Boston, Swift came under political pressure and forced the CEO of Massport to resign.
-This action was later determined to be unfair; the failure had been with the airline security checkpoint policy of allowing small knives, and not anything to do with management at Logan.

 Faced with a widening budget deficit in the aftermath of the attacks, Swift cut nearly $300 million in programs and vetoed nearly $600 million in proposed spending.
 She received high praise from the Massachusetts High Tech Council for her response to the budget crisis without resorting to massive tax increases.

-Her tenure as governor was not without controversy, however.
+Her tenure as acting governor was not without controversy.
 In February 2002, she drew criticism for her refusal to commute the thirty-to-forty-year sentence of Gerald Amirault, who was convicted in the 1986 Fells Acres day care sexual abuse trial and who had already served 16 years in prison.
 Her decision, which went against the unanimous recommendation of the state parole board, came at the urging of Martha Coakley, then Middlesex County District Attorney and subsequently State Attorney General.
 Both Coakley's and Swift's motives in denying Amirault clemency have been impugned as politically inspired.

-For her fiscal policies, however, Swift received a grade of B in 2002 from the Cato Institute, a libertarian think tank, in their biennial Fiscal Policy Report Card on America's Governors.
+Swift received a grade of B in 2002 for her fiscal policies from the Cato Institute, a libertarian think tank, in their biennial Fiscal Policy Report Card on America's Governors.